rehoboth23/chatx/README.md

 **Note** The target link for authentication (chatx/store/actions/auth.js) has to be changed to **`http://localhost:8000/authenticate/`**
 Run **npm start** in a seperate terminal window

-# Test Server STATIC FILES FOR DEPLOYMENT
+# Test The Server STATIC FILES FOR DEPLOYMENT
 **Note** An AWS S3 bucket needs to be set up to test the backend.
 This is because the static files are served from the S3 bucket using boto3
 **Alternatively**, You can reconfigure the static directories IN setting.py file to point to a static folder.
 It should point to the "public/static" directory of the react app and anyother necessary static directories.